usmanazeem23/Usman/README.md

 # Hello World!
 This is Usman Azeem, trying to code!
+For BDM F25!